habi/gratipay.com/www/about/policies/terms-of-service.md

      ("Work").

   1. A Participant may establish a Project on the Service.
-The Participant who establishes a Project is the "Project Owner".
-Projects may optionally have other Participants as "Project Members."
+The Participant who establishes a Project is the Project Owner.
+Projects may optionally have other Participants as Project Members.

   1. A Participant may give money to a Project.
-A Participant who gives money to a Project is a "Giver."
+A Participant who gives money to a Project is a Giver.

 1. Obligations of Project Owners